axem-solutions/dem/docs/commands.md

 !!! question "Bug report"

-    We encourage you to join our open-source community and use DEM.
+    We encourage you to join our open-source community.
     If you find any errors, inaccuracies, or have suggestions to improve our documentation or tool, please report your findings on [GitHub](https://github.com/axem-solutions/dem/issues) or start a conversation in our community through [Discord](https://discord.gg/3aHuJBNvrJ).

 # Development Environment management